virtualdisplay-io/client/docs/mapping-concept.md

 2. **Reusability**: Use the same 3D server for all your products
 3. **Independence**: Your developers work on business logic while 3D artists work on models
 4. **Scalability**: Add new product variants without modifying the 3D infrastructure

+## Example: City bicycle configurator

+To make these concepts concrete, we'll use a city bicycle configurator throughout this documentation.
+A typical bicycle has many customizable options, but let's start with the most obvious ones:

+- Frame color (blue, red, or black)
+- Accessories (adding a basket or lights)
+- Saddle type (comfort or sport)

+When the user selects "blue frame", the system shows the blue frame mesh and hides the red and black ones.
+When they add a basket, the basket accessory becomes visible on the 3D model.

 ## Components of mapping